 - No representative can serve for more than 6 years in total.

-- MM’s wishing to join the MMF will be asked to submit an application when there are vacant positions, from which the most suitable candidate will be selected.
+- MM’s wishing to become an MMF will be asked to submit an application when there are vacant positions, from which the most suitable candidate will be selected.

-- The Forum meets once every six to eight weeks throughout the year.
+- The Committee meets once every three months throughout the year.

 The Master Mason’s Forum has several on going projects including: